Sign up for our Email Newsletter

 Read More

-However, the USCIS has the discretion to examine whether they have a genuine marital relationship.
+However, the USCIS has the discretion to examine whether Victor and his new spouse have a genuine marital relationship.
 If the USCIS interprets that their marriage was a sham marriage, that is, the sole purpose of the marriage was to circumvent immigration laws, the USCIS may deny the petition.
-For example, if the USCIS finds that the B-1 visitor’s purpose behind the marriage was to prolong their stay as an F-2 status, the petition of changing B-1 status into F-2 may be denied by the USCIS.
+For example, if the USCIS finds that Victor’s purpose behind the marriage was to prolong his stay with F-2 status, the petition of changing B-1 status into F-2 may be denied by the USCIS.

 For more information about Marriage and Immigration, please click the following links: